 In the past, efforts to tackle these problems have focused on quick fixes rather than prevention.
 And that approach has led to a situation where one in four people in Wales live in relative poverty, costing the Welsh purse £3.6 billion a year.

-Lord Bird, founder of The Big Issue, said: “Following the report of the UN Special Rapporteur on Extreme Poverty, here is a clear and urgent need to tackle the root causes of poverty across the UK, and Sophie’s approach is shining example of proactive policy-making which champions long-term and sustainable ways of working.
+Lord Bird, founder of The Big Issue, said: “Following the report of the UN Special Rapporteur on Extreme Poverty, there is a clear and urgent need to tackle the root causes of poverty across the UK, and Sophie’s approach is a shining example of proactive policy-making which champions long-term and sustainable ways of working.

 “Looking ahead, I’ll be calling on parliamentarians from all parties to join forces in planning how, at a UK-wide level, we can learn from Sophie’s work and ensure that the golden thread of preventative thinking is woven into all levels of policy-making.